MicrosoftDocs/azure-docs/articles/active-directory/role-based-access-built-in-roles.md

 ---
-title: Actions and NotActions - Azure role-based access control (RBAC) | Microsoft Docs
+title: Built-in roles for Azure role-based access control (RBAC) | Microsoft Docs
 description: This topic describes the built in roles for role-based access control (RBAC).
 The roles are continuously added, so check the documentation freshness.
 services: active-directory
 documentationcenter: ''